Aaron1924/healthcare-data-sharing/README.md

 ### Testing Smart Contract Interaction

-To test that your smart contract can interact with the Base Sepolia blockchain:
+To test that your smart contract can interact with the Ethereum Sepolia blockchain:

 ```bash
 # Make the test script executable